pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 ## Usage

 Pyth Network stores its price feeds in a collection of Solana accounts.
+To understand more how Pyth accounts are structured please go to [Solana Account Structure](#solana-account-structure) section below.
 This crate provides utilities for interpreting and manipulating the content of these accounts.
 Applications can obtain the content of these accounts in two different ways:
 * On-chain programs should pass these accounts to the instructions that require price feeds.